Mathematics for Informatics

 - The course is a part of the following study plans:

-- Master branch Web and Software Engineering, spec.
-Software Engineering, in English, 2016-2020 (compulsory course in the program)
+- Master specialization Computer Systems and Networks, in English, 2021 (compulsory course in the program)